 Medicare will pay for up to two one-hour long sessions per day for up to 36 sessions over 36 weeks.
 If medically necessary, Medicare will cover an additional 36 sessions.
 If you qualify for intensive rehabilitation services, Medicare will pay for up to six one-hour long sessions per day for up to 72 sessions over 18 weeks.

-If you receive the services, in a doctor’s office, Medicare will pay 80 percent of the Medicare-approved amount after you have paid the Part B deductible.
-If you receive the services in a hospital outpatient department, you will pay a copayment that can be no more than the Part A hospital deductible ($1,288 in 2016).
+If you receive the services, in a doctor’s office, Medicare will pay 80% of the Medicare-approved amount after you have paid the Part B deductible.
+If you receive the services in a hospital outpatient department, you will pay a copayment that can be no more than the Part A hospital deductible ($1,316 in 2017).